 Make sure the drum is in the SAA within secondary containment.
+Put waste in the drum.
+Wear proper PPE listed on the SDS.
 Ensure bung cap is placed back on the container.

 When the drum becomes full, ensuring a 4" headspace, change Accumulation Start Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.